 You could avoid these fees by not taking classes that charge them.
-Realistically, though, you’re not going to graduate college without take a science or computer-based class, so at some point you’ll pay lab or equipment fees.
+Realistically, though, you’re not going to graduate college without taking a science or computer-based class, so at some point, you’ll pay lab or equipment fees.

-The good thing is that schools are required to tell you about these fees upfront.
-The course catalog will usually list extra fees along with the course description.
+The good thing is that schools must tell you about these fees upfront.
+The course catalog will usually list extra costs along with the course description.
 So at least you’ll know about these fees before you enroll in a class.

-This is the one fee on the list you can avoid – by not taking a car to campus.
-However, that’s not ideal or even possible for a lot of students, so you need to investigate the cost of parking permits when researching colleges.
+You can avoid this one fee on the list by not taking a car to campus.
+However, that’s not ideal or even possible for many students, so you need to investigate the cost of parking permits when researching colleges.

-Parking permit fees vary so much I can’t even provide you an average cost.
-These fees can be based on whether you live on or off campus, whether you want to park in a lot or a garage, and whether you want an assigned space.
+Parking permit fees vary so much I can’t even provide you with an average cost.
+These fees can be based on whether you live on or off-campus, whether you want to park in a lot or a garage, and whether you want an assigned space.
 Here are some examples I found.

 At the University of Florida, the current cost of a student parking permit is $160 a year.
-This seems to be true for all permits, whether or not students live on campus.
-At UF, parking lots are assigned based on credit hours completed.
+This seems to be true for all licenses, whether or not students live on campus.
+At U.F., parking lots are assigned based on credit hours completed.
 That means freshmen and juniors park in different places.
 I have no idea why.

-At the University of Oregon, the cost of parking permits varies for on campus and commuter students.
-Commuter students pay $34 a month for parking at UO.
-Students living on campus pay $94 a month for parking (yikes!).
-In both cases, students must pay the full cost upfront.
-So, for an annual permit, commuter students must fork over around $400 and on campus students must pay over $1,000.
+At the University of Oregon, the cost of parking permits varies for on-campus and commuter students.
+Commuter students pay $34 a month for parking at U.O.
+Students living on campus pay $94 for parking (yikes!).
+In both cases, students must pay the total cost upfront.
+So, for an annual permit, commuter students must fork over around $400, and on-campus students must pay over $1,000.

 The moral here: if you attend the University of Oregon, seriously consider ditching your car and taking the bus.
 (That’s what I did when I was a student there.)

-Students are shocked, shocked I tell you, when they have to pay to see a doctor or get a prescription at the student health center.
+Students are shocked; I tell you when they have to pay to see a doctor or get a prescription at the student health center.
 A lot of them have no idea how their health insurance works.
 They don’t understand copays and deductibles.

 Given the high likelihood of getting sick, particularly among students living in the dorms, you need to include some money in your college budget for medical expenses.
 And be sure to understand how your health insurance works.
 I can’t stress that enough; in fact, it’s one of my top financial tips for college students.

-These five commonly overlooked college budget expenses are really just the tip of the iceberg.
-You also need to keep in mind things like housing deposits and new student orientation fees.
+These five commonly overlooked college budget expenses are just the tip of the iceberg.
+It would help if you also kept things like housing deposits and new student orientation fees.
 Yep, that’s right: you pay for orientation and graduation.

-These seemingly minor and often one-time fees really drive up the cost of college.
-They also make budgeting for college difficult, which is all the more reason that you should investigate them ahead of time.
+These seemingly minor and often one-time fees drive up the cost of college.
+They also make budgeting for college difficult, which is why you should investigate them ahead of time.
 Having a solid college budget will help you avoid the sticker shock many students and families face each year.
 And good news: budgeting is free.

 Until next time, best wishes and keep learning,